Best Things To Do In Venice

 Gondola ride through the canals of Venice| ©Jack Ward

-I recommend you not to miss this once in a lifetime experience, but above all I advise you to book your gondola ride in Venice in advance and online to avoid wasting time there given its high demand and the difficulty to distinguish the 'official' gondoliers from the 'pirates', very common in the city.
+Taking a gondola ride through the canals of Venice is a romantic, super pleasant and already iconic activity in Venice.
+I recommend you not to miss this once in a lifetime experience but, above all, I advise you to book your gondola ride in Venice in advance and online so as not to waste time there given its high demand and the difficulty to distinguish the 'official' gondoliers from the 'pirates', very common in the city.
+Here are some options:

 Given the demand for this activity, there are different combinations with which you can hire your gondola ride along with a guided tour of the city or its most important buildings, which will mean a good saving on the trip, especially in special times like Christmas in Venice, when the gondola ride usually goes up in price.